KingCounty-Science/R_Study_Group_Demo/README.md

 - commands in the terminal (communicating with github beyond what can be done in RStudio GUI)
 - creating custom functions in R
 - creating packages in R?
 - creating Shiny apps for user-friendly data exploration or visualization?
+- spatial analyses in R